The Southeast is Starting Up. And Specializing.

 While the Accelerator is only in its first year of full operation, early signs are promising.
 Two accelerator companies, LumoXChange and Monotto, have partnered with Arkansas Bear State Bank after completing the program, with the former also making the decision to permanently relocate to Little Rock.
+The recent opening of Little Rock Tech Park, which announced its first tenants in early 2016, has also given Arkansas entrepreneurs a physical gathering and networking point.
 These victories, and the Venture Center’s positive track record, have been enough to secure the program committed funds from FIS and the Arkansas Governer’s office through at least 2018.

 Nashville, Tennessee: Healthcare IT

 - September 2015: Emdeon rebrands as Change Healthcare after purchasing the startup for $135M